 One of the biggest challenges for any leader is to lead a new team to success.
 Moreover, according to Forbes, most leaders aren’t even creating environments where employees feel motivated or comfortable.
 So how do we give leaders the tools to not only motivate their team members but to fully engage them as well?
 We don’t have to recreate the wheel here and it’s not rocket science.
 We can just fall back on the tried and true method of developing Team Charters.

-Team Charters and project charters have been around for years, and I honestly could not find a reference which discussed their origination, or identified the first charter author.
+Team Charters and project charters have been around for years, and I honestly could not find a reference that discussed their origination or identified the first charter author.
 In any case, the Team Charter is one gold standard tool that is frequently forgotten or not adequately utilized.

 What is a Team Charter?

 A Team Charter is a set of agreements, designed by the team, which clearly states what the team wants to accomplish, why it is important, and how the team will work together throughout its’ lifetime.
 It also serves as a reminder to keep the team focused on its purpose and the end results.

 The first step in developing a Team Charter is to call the team together and brainstorm the ‘whats’ and ‘whys’.
 The ‘whats’ are the deliverables the team believes it is responsible for, and to whom.
 For example, the ‘whats’ for an internal budget setting team will be much different than the ‘whats’ for a team who’s designing new product concepts for the next five years.
 The budget setting team may come up with ideas such as: